adrn/gala/docs/units.rst

 At its simplest, a unit system is a container class that holds a set of base units that specify length, time, mass, and angle.
-A `~gary.units.UnitSystem` object is created by passing in units with (at least) these four required physical types::
+A `~gala.units.UnitSystem` object is created by passing in units with (at least) these four required physical types::

     >>> usys = UnitSystem(u.cm, u.millisecond, u.degree, u.gram)